ETH-PBL/remote-novnc/README.md

 ```bash
 ./setup_vnc.sh
 ```
-This will install all dependencies (if you are sudo) and propt you to set up a VNC password.
+This will install all dependencies (if you are sudo) and prompt you to set up a VNC password.

 ### **2️⃣ Start VNC**
 Run: